ReptarBar/Community-SLA/README.md

 # Community SLA and Contributor Rights

-A no bullshit Community SLA and Contributor Bill of Rights for open source projects.
+This document is a no-BS Community SLA and Contributor Bill of Rights for community spaces and open source projects to adopt and follow.

-Most OSS projects run on unpaid labor.
+The truth is, most OSS projects run on unpaid labor.
 Too many treat that labor as disposable.
-This repo sets a clear standard for what contributors can reasonably expect, and what maintainers should commit to if they care about a healthy community.
+This Document and repo aim to set a clear standard for what contributors can reasonably expect, and what maintainers should commit to if they care about a healthy community.

 ---